Quantum spins and hybridization in artificially-constructed chains of magnetic adatoms on a superconductor: Results

 The crossing of the quantum phase transition between monomer and dimer requires a substantial shift of the $\alpha$ state, in addition to the hybridization splitting.
-Moreover, this shift is opposite to that of the $\beta$ state, which moves toward the gap edge in the dimer (see Fig.\,\ref{Fig:figure3}e for a quantitative analysis of the shift ($C$) and splitting ($D$) based on deconvolved \didv spectra shown in SM \cite{SM}).
+Moreover, this shift is opposite to that of the $\beta$ state, which moves toward the gap edge in the dimer (see Fig.\,\ref{Fig:figure3}e for a quantitative analysis of the shift ($C$) and splitting ($D$) based on deconvolved \didv spectra shown in Supplementary Fig.\,5).
 Previous works \cite{Ruby2018, Ding2021} have analyzed these shifts and splittings in terms of a classical-spin model.
-However, neither shifts larger than the splitting nor shifts in opposite directions for different YSR states appear naturally in this model (see theoretical considerations in SM \cite{SM} for further discussion).
+However, neither shifts larger than the splitting nor shifts in opposite directions for different YSR states appear naturally in this model.
+While both shift and splitting emerge from the hybridization between the YSR excitations of the two adatoms, the splitting appears in first order in the coupling, while the shift appears only in second order \cite{Rusinov1969} (see theoretical considerations in Supplementary Note 1 for further discussion).

-Importantly, these behaviors can be understood for quantum spins coupled via RKKY interactions and hybridization.
-While unbinding the quasiparticles bound in the $\alpha$ channel costs YSR energy, it also increases the effective impurity spins from $S_\mathrm{eff}=\frac{1}{2}$ to $S_\mathrm{eff}=1$ and hence the gain in RKKY energy.
-On balance, it can thus be energetically favorable in the dimer to unbind the quasiparticles.
+In contrast, a large shift can appear naturally for quantum spins.
+In this case, unbinding the quasiparticle bound in the $\alpha$ channel costs YSR energy, but also increases the effective spin of the Fe adatom from $S_\mathrm{eff}=\frac{1}{2}$ to $S_\mathrm{eff}=1$.
+This increase in the adatom spins implies that the dimer gains a larger RKKY energy.
+On balance, it can thus be energetically favorable for the dimer to unbind the quasiparticles, as we observe for the $\alpha$-derived states.